 Soil Conservation Service Survey descriptions indicate that surface soil at the site consists primarily of Peters Clay and various loam soils (i.e., Pentz sandy loam, Pentz-Bellota Complex, Keyes-Redding, Keyes-Bellota Complex, Lithic Xerorthents-Toomes Complex).
 The clay soils generally occur in flat areas.

 The maximum probable earthquake (MPE) for the site is estimated to be about 6.5 on the Richter scale based on the 1892 Vacaville/Winters earthquake in the Great Valley Thrust Zone noted above.
 A maximum magnitude earthquake of 6.5, occurring a mean distance of 41 miles from the site was computed based on an aerially- distributed hazard in the Foothills Fault System.3 The corresponding peak horizontal ground acceleration computed using this model was 0.14 g.
 Also see Information Sheet.

+Class II WMUs must be designed and constructed to withstand a maximum credible earthquake (MCE) (Title 27, § 20370).
+The Discharger’s site-specific seismic analysis indicates that an earthquake occurring along the Great Valley 7 fault, at a closest rupture distance of 59.33 miles, would result in magnitude 6.9 with a peak horizontal ground acceleration of 0.14 g.

 SURFACE WATER CONDITIONS